 Batavia, IL 60510

 Red Oak’s Wildlife Room includes a 500 gallon turtle and fish habitat, as well as frogs, salamanders, snakes, and more.
-We visited this nature center a few summers ago, check out my full overview of Red Oak Nature Center.
+Katie’s family visited this nature center a few summers ago; make sure to check out her full overview of Red Oak Nature Center.
 Current hours are Monday through Friday from 10:00am – 4:00pm.
-Saturday and Sunday from 10:00am – 2:00pm.
+Saturday from 10:00am – 2:00pm.
+Closed on Sundays.